What is Calendarization?

 Fiscal Year vs. Calendar Year

-Some countries base their fiscal years on the standard calendar year, while others follow a different fiscal year as determined by the government.
+Some countries and companies base their fiscal years on the standard calendar year, while others follow a different fiscal year as determined by the government.
 The calendar year starts on January 1 (New Year’s Day) and ends on December 31 (New Year’s Eve), with 365 days in each year (366 days once every four years – leap year).
 The main types of calendar years are the Islamic and the Gregorian Calendar.
 The latter is the most commonly used calendar year around the world.

 On the other hand, a fiscal year is a period of 12 months that is used to calculate and prepare annual financial statements by companies and governments around the world.
 Key financial statements such as the balance sheet, cash flow statement, and profit & loss statement cover a specific period that’s been chosen as the official accounting period.
 The accounting period must be prepared for a period of 12 consecutive months.
 This helps a company to obtain important financial statistics and understand how they are performing at the end of the year.